aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

 ## Testing the release

-  - install it in a clean virtualenv and check that "wagtail start myproject" creates a codebase that starts successfully under vagrant
+- Install it in a clean virtualenv and check that `wagtail start myproject` creates a codebase that starts successfully (test with Vagrant as well if necessary)
-  - bring up a fresh instance of [bakerydemo](https://github.com/wagtail/bakerydemo) with the new version set in `requirements/base.txt`; if successful, commit the version bump to bakerydemo master
+- Bring up a fresh instance of [bakerydemo](https://github.com/wagtail/bakerydemo) with the new version set in `requirements/base.txt`; if successful, commit the version bump to bakerydemo master

 ## Docs